 What could you do with an extra $1,000?
 Pay down debt, shore up an emergency fund, invest in broad-based index funds?
 Whatever your plans might be, you can do it and you can start right now!
 Boost your financial position with ChooseFI's step-by-step guide on how to earn more than $1,000 a year with cash back credit cards.

-- Next, open the Chase Freedom Unlimited, earn $200 on a $500 spend within the first 3 months, then spend up to $12,000 at grocery stores in the first 12 months and earn another $600.
+- Next, open the Chase Freedom Flex by Mastercard, earn $200 on a $500 spend within the first 3 months, then spend up to $12,000 at grocery stores in the first 12 months and earn another $600.

 ChooseFI's Simple Three-Card-$1,000 Game Plan

 The barrier to entry with this strategy is low.
 Married, single, still in school, you can do it!
-Anyone who has $17,000 in actual living expenses over the next year will earn up to $1,650 in cash back in less than twelve months.
-That's almost 10% back on money you would spend anyway!
+Anyone who has $17,500 in actual living expenses over the next year will earn up to $1,850 in cash back in less than twelve months.
+That's more than 10% back on money you would spend anyway!
 The general strategy is this:

 - Go for cards that offer the highest welcome bonuses for signing up, especially ones with the most generous category bonuses.